Annulment of marriage in Canada

-In granting the annulment based on sexual incapacity, Justice Baker was satisfied that the wife met the burden of proof that her husband was incapable of having sexual intercourse “with her.”
+The annulment was granted based on sexual incapacity.
+Justice Baker was satisfied that the wife met the burden of proof that her husband was incapable of having sexual intercourse “with her.”

 Interestingly, by the date of the hearing, the husband had entered into a new relationship and testified that he and his new girlfriend regularly had sexual intercourse.
 In granting the annulment, Justice Baker stated: “There was no evidence from this girlfriend to corroborate the respondent’s evidence.
 Further, even if he is able to have sexual intercourse with his current girlfriend, this does not contradict the claimant’s evidence that he was incapable of having sexual intercourse with her.”

-However annulment is proven, given that the society in Canada is made up of ethnicities, religions and cultures from many parts of the world, annulment has become a preferred choice to divorce because the latter leaves a social stigma on the couple, their family, their community and in their faith.
+Canada is diverse and includes many ethnicities, religions and cultures from many parts of the world.
+This makes the process of Annulment acceptable.
+Annulment has become a preferred choice to divorce because the latter leaves a social stigma on the couple, their family, their community and in their faith.
 It is much easier for the couple to marry if they were not legally married before.
 Annulment in Canada, particularly for certain ethnic groups, has become the preferable claim to end a marriage.

 Share this article on: